TomD0wning/DataStructuresAndAlgorithms/TreesAndHeaps.md

 ***Second Definition***

 A tree is either empty or consists of a root and zero or more subtrees, each of which is also a tre.
-The root of each subtree is connected to the root of the parent tree. this is the recurisve definition
+The root of each subtree is connected to the root of the parent tree. this is the recursive definition

 ### Traversing a tree